sujit-sahu/home/content/bookipsRdbs/_index.md

 </li>
 <li>The book provides a comprehensive coverage of topics in probability,  and both applied and mathematical statistics.
 </li>
-<li>The book comes with its own dedicated R package which makes it seamless to learn, use and practice practical methods in introductory probability and statistics.
+<li>The book comes with its own dedicated R package
+<a href="https://CRAN.R-project.org/package=ipsRdbs"> ipsRdbs,</a> available from <a href="https://CRAN.R-project.org/"> CRAN, </a> which makes it seamless to learn, use and apply practical methods in introductory probability and statistics.
 The topics discussed in the book cover the syllabus for the 2023 Actuarial Statistics 1 examination administered by the Institute and Faculty of Actuaries in London.
 </li>
 <li>The textbook contains many theoretical and applied exercises for readers and instructors.